Micro Bully Stud Service • Structure-First Breeding • 2025–2026

 🐾 Black Mamba “Kobe”

 Stacked Venomline foundation blood with explosive bone and clean structure.
+Early results show strong consistency (ask for matched offspring examples).

 🐾 UNO